-An attorney who is not a member of the Bar of this Court may be heard in open court only by permission of the judge to whom the case is assigned, unless otherwise provided by the Federal Rules of Civil Procedure.
-Any attorney seeking to appear pro hac vice must file a motion signed by a sponsoring member of the Bar of this Court, accompanied by a declaration by the non-member that sets forth: (1) the full name of the attorney; (2) the attorney's office address and telephone number; (3) a list of all bars to which the attorney has been admitted; (4) a certification that the attorney either has or has not been disciplined by any bar, and if the attorney has been disciplined by any bar, the circumstances and details of the discipline; (5) the number of times the attorney has been admitted pro hac vice in this Court within the last two years; and (6) whether the attorney, if the attorney engages in the practice of law from an office located in the District of Columbia, is a member of the District of Columbia Bar or has an application for membership pending.
+- (1) An attorney who is a member in good standing of the bar of any United States court or of the highest court of any state may, upon written motion, request to appear pro hac vice and participate as counsel in a particular case.
+Such motion shall comply with Paragraph 2 below.
+Upon granting of the motion by the Court, the attorney is permitted to appear and may participate in the particular case in all respects. - Any attorney seeking to appear pro hac vice must file a motion signed by a (2) sponsoring member of the Bar of this Court, accompanied by a declaration by the non-member that sets forth: (1) the full name of the attorney; (2) the attorney's office address and telephone number; (3) a list of all bars to which the attorney has been admitted; (4) a certification that the attorney either has or has not been disciplined by any bar, and if the attorney has been disciplined by any bar, the circumstances and details of the discipline; (5) the number of times the attorney has been admitted pro hac vice in this Court within the last two years; and (6) whether the attorney, if the attorney engages in the practice of law from any office located in the District of Columbia, is a member of the District of Columbia Bar or has an application for membership pending.
+The motion must be accompanied by a certificate of the court or bar for the state in which the applicant regularly practices, which has been issued within thirty (30) days of filing and states that the applicant is a member in good standing of the bar of that state court.
 Each motion must be accompanied by a payment of \$100.
 Such sums will be deposited in the fund described in LCvR 83.8(f).

-(e) ATTORNEYS EMPLOYED BY THE UNITED STATES
+(d) ATTORNEYS EMPLOYED BY THE UNITED STATES